 Much of the activity of black seed oil has been attributed to its active constituent thymoquinone.
 While thymoquinone is a key player in black seed, the super-speed contains hundreds of other active constituents.

-Horny Goat Weed, or Epimedium, is a flowering plant that has been used in traditional Chinese medicine for centuries.
+Horny Goat Weed: Also known as Epimedium, is a flowering plant that has been used in traditional Chinese medicine for centuries.
 In a 2006 study, horny goat weed was evaluated for its effect on erectile dysfunction.
 The researchers found that the herb increased levels of nitric oxide, which relaxes smooth muscle and promotes blood flow to the sexual organs.
-The researchers concluded that Horny Goat Weed extract may significantly improve erectile dysfunction and that the herb may offer a natural alternative to conventional medications (60).
+The researchers concluded that Horny Goat Weed extract may significantly improve erectile dysfunction and that the herb may offer a natural alternative to conventional medications.
+(60)

 The Effect of 5-Alpha Reductase on Male Health